Mixing and double recurrence in probability groups: Double recurrence

-\begin{remark*} This lemma has several cousins in the countable setting; e.g. for the filter on $\N$ of sets of density $1$ (Lemma 4.9 in \cite{Furst}), for the filter on $\N$ of sets that meet every IP-set (Lemma 9.24 in \cite{Furst}) and for idempotent ultrafilters on countable groups (Theorem 2.3 in \cite{Berg-McCutch}).
-See also Lemma~\ref{lemma:quantitative-van-der-Corput} for a quantitative version. \end{remark*}
+\begin{remark} This lemma has several cousins in the countable setting; e.g. for the filter on $\N$ of sets of density $1$ \cite{Furstenberg:book}*{Lemma 4.9}, for the filter on $\N$ of sets that meet every IP-set \cite{Furstenberg:book}*{Lemma 9.24} and for idempotent ultrafilters on countable groups \cite{Bergelson-McCutcheon:central_sets_Roth}*{Theorem 2.3}.
+A generalization of all of these statements is proven in \cite{me:vdC}*{Theorem 6.1}.
+See also \cref{approx-van-der-Corput} below for a quantitative version. \end{remark}

-We are now ready to prove the triple recurrence theorem.
+We are now ready to prove the double recurrence theorem.